-Where can members of the arts community turn for help when they find themselves embroiled in a dispute or want to avoid misunderstandings?
+Where can members of the creative community turn for help when they find themselves embroiled in a dispute or want to avoid misunderstandings?

-Mediation is an innovative and informal process in which trained neutral mediators guide discussion between disputing parties.
+Mediation is an informal process in which trained neutral mediators guide discussion between disputing parties.
 The process allows the parties to control the outcome, rather than accept the decision made by an outsider (such as a judge or arbitrator).
 Mediation is voluntary, confidential and fast.

 Mediation is particularly well-suited for the arts because it addresses relationship issues (like trust, respect, fairness and friendship), procedural issues (like how decisions are made) and substantive issues (like money).